fakephysicist/fakephysicist.github.io/fdtd_lc/index.md

 ### Importing data from a CSV (comma-separated values) file

 From the Import menu in the top toolbar, click on Import from CSV to open the import wizard which allows you to select the CSV file to import.
-This file is typically created with TechWiz LCD from Sanayi System Co., Ltd. (http://sanayisystem.com/).
+This file is typically created with TechWiz LCD from Sanayi System Co., Ltd [(http://sanayisystem.com/)](http://sanayisystem.com/).

 For more details on the file format and steps for importing the data from the graphical wizard, see Import object - Liquid crystal from CSV.